-Contributor: written by The Landing clinical team member Ryan Poling, M.A.
+Contributor: Sierra Tucson clinical team member Ryan Poling, M.A.

-Often, these resolutions involve habits that a person wishes to create or break, such as exercising more regularly, eating fewer sweets, learning a new skill, or pursuing a new hobby.
+One of the most popular habits for people around the holidays is spending some time reflecting on the past year and making resolutions for the New Year.
+Often, these resolutions involve habits that a person wishes to create or break, such as exercising more regularly, eating fewer sweets, learning a new skill, sober holidays, or pursuing a new hobby.

 Some of the greatest joys of the holidays are yearly rituals.
 For some families, this may mean spending all day in their pajamas, cooking a special dish, watching a certain movie, reading religious texts, or attending a once-a-year holiday event.
 There are as many different holiday rituals as there are families, and many of these rituals arise organically without planning.

 Despite the spontaneous nature of many rituals, it is also possible to intentionally create new ones.
 For example, a person might intentionally set aside time during the holidays to join with friends and family and reflect on how the past year has been with regards to sobriety, or they may set aside time to gather and celebrate another 365 days of being substance-free.

 For Sober Holidays, Create New Routines

 While holiday rituals typically only happen at a specific time of year, routines are behaviors that continue throughout the year.
 Given the disruption in current routines that often comes with the holidays as a result of attending parties, taking time off of work, and participating in other holiday festivities, the holidays can actually be an excellent time to build new routines into one’s life.